kulkansecurity/gitxray/docs/features.md

 Associations MUST NOT be directly and blindly used to report fake or shadow accounts.
 They are automatic observations from a piece of well-intended code.
 Do NOT treat association results as findings directly.
 We must protect open-source projects by first and foremost respecting open-source developers.
 Ensure that any actions taken are thoughtful and based on solid evidence, not just automated associations.

+## Duplicate Repository Name Check &#128737;

+`gitxray` will always check and detect duplicate repository names across different organizations and user profiles.
+This helps identify potential cloned or fake repositories. `gitxray` compares your target repository against others with the same name and the highest star count, ensuring you are engaging with the most popular (and likely legitimate) one.

 ## Forensics: What happened on the day of an incident? &#128269;

 Because `gitxray` collects data from multiple sources of activity including Commits, Comments, Workflow Runs, Issues, Deployments and more; and because Verbose mode in `gitxray` shows activity in a standarized YYYY-MM-DD format, it becomes possible to use Filtering in order to place focus on specific activity happening at a specific point in time.